bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s.markdown

 {% endhighlight %}

-### If Oracle database are used
+### If you are using Oracle database
-For Spring Boot application add official dependency:
+For Spring Boot application add the official dependency:
 {% highlight xml %}
 <dependency>
     <groupId>com.oracle.database.jdbc</groupId>